-Resource management is the strategic process of planning, allocating, and utilising an organisation’s resources—such as people, tools, time, technology, and budget—in the most efficient way possible.
-It’s a core discipline in project and operational management that ensures resources are available when needed, used optimally, and not overextended.
+Resource management is important for the strategic process of planning, allocating, and utilising an organisation’s resources like people, tools, time, technology .
+It is budget friendly and is the most efficient way possible to do so.

 Why Is Resource Management Important?

-In both project-based and operational environments, resources are finite.
-Mismanaging them can lead to bottlenecks, cost overruns, employee burnout, or missed opportunities.
+Resources are finite in project based and operational environments.
+If you miss manage them it may lead to bottlenecks, cost overruns, employee burnout, or missed opportunities.

 Types of Resources in Management